bfanselow/Vespa/Project-Discussion.md

 In a production environment with a very large CVE dataset, the ideal storage for this kind of service would probably be a local (or remote) database.
 However, there might be some situations where a database is less than ideal (even if providing better performance).
 This led to the idea of making a CVE-data access-abstraction-layer, such that the CVE data could be stored in various storage formats, without having to make any code changes to the service - updating storage-type is simply a config-file setting.
 The abstraction layer allows us to use a single, common set of data-access methods regardless of storage format.

-Vespa v2.0 has the same basic architectureal design, but adds several new features:
+Vespa v2.0 has the same basic architectural design, but adds several new features:
- * adds  database to the available CVE data storage options, backed by a MySql (MariaDB) database
+ * Adds database to the available CVE data storage options, backed by a MySql (MariaDB) database.
- * ETL functionality - transformations between the CSV and database formats
+ * ETL functionality - transformations between the CSV and database formats.
- * New "GET /vespa/api/v2.0/data/timestamp" resource to get last update timestamp of CVE data source
+ * New "GET /vespa/api/v2.0/data/timestamp" resource to get last update timestamp of CVE data source.